shedeed1/EA_CI_CD/README.md

    - Copy fastlane folder and paste it in your project root folder

 3. **Configure Environment variables**
-   - Create `.env` file in your project root folder.
+   - Create `.env.production` & `.env.staging` files in your project root folder.
    - Modify the environment variables to match your app **Note** If you leave `APP_BUILD_NUMBER` empty, the script will fetch the latest version code from Firebase or Google Play Store and increment that.

 4. **Update App gradle file to ensure proper version code injection:**